 MoneySavingExpert forum ‘Gooner5000’ was contacted by Lantern.

 “…on the 25/10, Lantern UK/MMF emailed out of the blue offering me a ‘spooky’ settlement offer of £62.50 on a £250 debt (old payday loan) but it expired on the 31/10.
 I couldn’t afford to make the payment as well but I emailed them back explaining and offering to settle at the end of November for that amount.

 However, this week I managed to sell a couple of bits on eBay and raised £84, literally everything I have until Friday… I contacted lantern and made the offer of £63 but they declined, I explained my situation but they kept saying the offer expired, So I offered £84 but they still declined.

 They said the offer now is a 40% reduction meaning £150 and is available today only, which I can’t afford or I can set up a monthly plan to clear the full amount on Friday.

 I’d struggle in a Christmas month to pay the full £250, and reluctant, if they were willing to accept £62.50 initially… how can it expire?”

-If you aren’t made an offer, or you are but you can’t afford it, you’ll need to set up a repayment plan for the full amount of the debt.
+If you aren’t able to make an offer, or you are but you can’t afford it, you’ll need to set up a payment plan for the full amount of the debt.
 You may need to provide a budget, which breaks down your income and expenditure, to show how much you can realistically afford to pay.

-If you intend to go down the route of a DMP or IVA, you should still let Lantern know immediately.
+If you intend to enter into a debt solution, you should still let Lantern know immediately.
 They should then give you time and breathing space to get set up.